stashed/docs/docs/addons/nats/authentications/nkey/index.md

 section_menu_id: stash-addons
 ---

-# Backup Nkey authentication enabled NATS using Stash
+# Backup NATS with Nkey authentication using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
-This guide will show you how you can backup & restore a Nkey authentication enabled NATS server using Stash.
+This guide will show you how you can backup & restore a NATS server with Nkey authentication using Stash.

 ## Before You Begin